Feedlot

 Signs that are typically attributed to rumen acidosis of beef cattle, like for example frothy and loose faeces, are actually symptoms of hindgut acidosis in beef cattle4.

 Figure 2: pH and production of LPS in rumen, caecum and faeces of cattle fed diets with high levels of starch compared to control cattle.
+The control diet contained 70% forage, in the high starch diet, 34% of DM was replaced with grain pellets made of 50% ground wheat and 50% ground barley.
 Increasing the starch level in the diet resulted in acidosis of cattle with a decreased pH and increased LPS both in the rumen and the hindgut.

 Major challenges to hindgut health